w3f/polkadot-wiki/docs/learn/learn-identity.md

 :::info Registrar 0 decommissioned on April 1st, 2024

 From the 1st of April 2024 onwards, Registrar 0 will still exist on-chain but will not accept any new judgment requests.
-The registrar fees is set to a substantial amount to dissuade identity judgement requests.
+The registrar fee is set to a substantial amount to dissuade identity judgement requests.
 Identities judged by the registrar before that date will not be affected.
 For new identity judgment, please use the other registrars.